Wang-Qi-group/lab/docs/members/README.md

   ---

-  He is an undergraduate from Southern University of Science and Technology (SUSTech).
+  Yuanzhao Li is an undergraduate from Southern University of Science and Technology (SUSTech).
 His research interests include cryptography, trusted execution environment, and blockchain.

 [[More Information](/members/liyz.md)]